turingcompl33t/turingcompl33t.github.io/_posts/2020-8-6-Coroutine-Composition.md

 ### Introduction: What is a `task`?

+In general, asynchronous programming terms, a _task_ is a lazily-evaluated asynchronous computation.
+The _asynchronous_ portion of this definition implies that the evaluation of a task may take place whilst other work is being performed in the system and that we may have many tasks active simultaneously while the _lazy_ nature of a task implies that the computation required by the task is not started until we are certain that its value will be required by some higher-level component in the system.

+You would be correct in thinking that this definition sounds an awful lot like certain asynchronous programming primitives already available in C++, namely `std::future`.
+We can launch a task with `std::async()` which returns a `std::future` for the result of the task (alternatively, we could launch the task manually and subsequently obtain the `std::future` from a `std::promise` we create via `std::promise::get_future()`).
+However, there are a [number](https://www.youtube.com/watch?v=QIHy8pXbneI) [of](https://eli.thegreenplace.net/2016/the-promises-and-challenges-of-stdasync-task-based-parallelism-in-c11/) [reasons](https://bartoszmilewski.com/2009/03/03/broken-promises-c0x-futures/) that `std::future` fails to meet the requirements necessary for a robust task-based parallelism abstraction for C++., namely the obvious performance concerns and the current inability to easily compose them.

+The introduction of coroutines allow us to make significant progress towards true task-based parallelism, and the `task` type we implement here might serve as a fundamental building block in a larger library of parallel programming abstractions.

 ### Basic Usage of the `task` Type

 Before exploring the nature of coroutine composition, let's first ensure that we understand the basics of how the `task` type behaves.
 The header `task_v0.hpp` contains the definition of a barebones `task` type.
 We'll start at the top-level `task` type and work our way down through both `task_promise` and `task_awaiter` to ensure that we understand all of the moving pieces.